 For more information read the Incident Reporting and Investigation Program.

-If you require additional assistance, please contact BCIT Occupational Health and Safety Division.
+If you require additional assistance, please contact BCIT Health, Safety and Environment Division.